 Translation of the saying:

-Hasan ibn Qasim al-Tehrani informed us, he said: I asked Mansoor about performing prayer on an airplane, so he said: “Turn toward the Qiblah and say, ‘Allahu Akbar,’ then turn toward whichever direction the airplane turns, and do not perform any obligatory prayer on it unless you are afraid (that you will miss it)!”
-I said: “Should I perform prayer while sitting on it?”
-He said: “You always perform prayer while standing, and if you cannot, while sitting, and if you cannot, while on your side, and if you cannot, with a gesture, and if you cannot, with intention, and this is like the words of the blacksmith (in the well-known proverb) who said to his apprentice: ‘Die and blow!’”
+Hasan ibn Qasim al-Tehrani informed us, saying: I asked Mansoor about performing prayer on an airplane, and he said: “Turn toward the Qiblah and say Takbir, then turn toward whichever direction the airplane turns, and do not perform an obligatory prayer in it unless you are in fear.”
+I said: “Do I perform prayer in it while sitting?”
+He said: “You always perform prayer while standing; if you cannot, then sitting; if you cannot, then on your side; if you cannot, then by gesture; if you cannot, then by intention.
+And this is like the saying of the blacksmith (in a well-known proverb) who said to his apprentice: ‘Die and blow!’”

 Explanation of the saying: